jsberg-bnl/bmad-dependencies-lean/README.md

 ```
 where `$p` is replaced with the prefix you used in the package installation.
 Any other modifications to the defaults in `dist_prefs` can be placed in this file as well, rather than modifying `dist_prefs`.
 ## Included packages
 * [FGSL](https://doku.lrz.de/fgsl-a-fortran-interface-to-the-gnu-scientific-library-10746505.html).
-Version 1.5.0 is included.
-While their documentation claims compatibility only with GSL 2.6, it appears to work fine with GSL 2.7.
+Versions 1.4.0 and 1.5.0 and included; the correct version is built based on the installed version of GSL.
+While the FGSL documentation claims version 1.5.0 is compatible only with GSL 2.6, it appears to work fine with GSL 2.7.
 * [LAPACK95](https://www.netlib.org/lapack95/).
 * [PLplot](https://plplot.sourceforge.net/)
 * [xraylib](https://github.com/tschoonj/xraylib)